 We only ever use your personal data with your consent, or to the extent necessary to:

-- we will only use your information for the purpose it was collected (or for similar/related purposes).
-For our clients, this includes using personal data to the extent necessary to perform our contractual obligations (such as administering their accounts and providing them with services):
+We will only use your information for the purpose it was collected (or for similar/related purposes).
+For our customers, this includes using personal data to the extent necessary to perform our contractual obligations (such as administering their accounts and providing them with services):

 We may use personal information (such as email addresses) to market and promote our services.
 To ‘opt out’ of communications or amend your contact details or preferences, please email us at email@example.com.